ypriverol/os-proteomics/manuscript.md

 We recommend for the proteomics community as the gold standard for proteomics software development the following:

-- Use a standard OSS licenses like the Apache 2.0, MIT, GPL, LGPL, etc; a list of them can be found in (https://opensource.org/licenses).
+- Use a standard OSS licenses like the Apache 2.0, MIT, BSD, LGPL, GPL, etc; a list of them can be found in (https://opensource.org/licenses).
   These licenses are well known, have been used in other fields, and are well understood by the community.
   These licenses are also compatible with the FAIR principles and the Open Source Initiative (OSI) guidelines and well-known by other fields in bioinformatics and computer science.
 - In addition, they all have a clear definition of what is allowed and what is not, and how the software can be distributed, reused, and cited.